We’re saving energy

 Ventilation

-• We’re going to start running the ventilation systems in our buildings for shorter periods of time, because this will save a lot of electricity.
+• We’re running the ventilation systems in our buildings for shorter periods of time, because this will save a lot of electricity.
 You’ll notice that the ventilation system in your building may no longer be running 24-7, which means that the indoor climate may not live up to the same consistently high standards as before.
 However, we will naturally continue to meet the legal requirements for air quality.

 • The ventilation systems will typically be turned off at night and at outside working hours; adjustments will be made based on an assessment of what’s technically possible and most appropriate.